siascone/ch-prepwork-git-reading/README.md

       `git status`.

     - `git status` will display a list of files that have been modified since the last commit.
-If you have not commited anything yet you will see that all of the files you have created are listed.
+If you have not committed anything yet you will see that all of the files you have created are listed.

     ```bash